Itinerary - North Argentina

 Day 1: Arrive Salta

+redspokes North Argentina tour begins in Salta.
 You will be met at Salta International Airport and transferred to our joining hotel.
 Once you have checked in we will have group introductions, a bike fitting, and a chat about the tour.
-The city is known as ‘the beautiful Salta’ for its colonial architecture, good weather and scenic natural surroundings, this evening we can enjoy a walking tour of this vibrant city.
+The city is known as ‘the beautiful Salta’ for its colonial architecture, balmy weather and scenic natural surroundings, this evening we can enjoy a walking tour through our vibrant surroundings.

 Cycle Distance: 85km (53miles)